Wow, I don’t have the words for the second day of Claudia & Sarang’s wedding spectacular.

 I started the morning with Sarang for his preparations & ceremonies, before heading over to Bhasvic for their wedding ceremony.

-Bhasvic is, during the week, a school, so to see its hall transformed into the most beautiful ceremony space was wonderful – akin to walking into a temple, with everything decorated beautifully, it was intensely colourful and full of spiritual significance.
+Bhasvic is, during the week, a school, so to see its hall transformed into the most beautiful ceremony space was wonderful – akin to walking into a temple, with everything decorated beautifully and the Mandap standing proudly in the centre, it was intensely colourful and full of spiritual significance.

-I was particularly touched by the family involvement throughout the ceremony, from parents providing blessings to relatives making offerings and throwing flower petals – everyone was involved and included, it was beautiful to witness.
+I was particularly touched by the family involvement throughout the ceremony, from parents providing blessings to relatives making offerings and throwing flower petals – everyone was involved and included, it was beautiful to witness and photograph.

 Following the ceremony, we popped down to Brighton seafront for some photos in the most beautiful winter light, before back to Sarang’s house for a welcoming ceremony – It was particularly beautiful to witness Sarangs mother welcoming them both into the new family home and provided blessings for their future life.

-After the ceremonies were complete, it was back to Bhasvic which had been reorganised and redecorated read for an evening of incredible food & some of the liveliest dancing I’ve ever seen.
+After the ceremonies were complete, it was back to Bhasvic which had been reorganised and redecorated ready for an evening of incredible food & some of the liveliest dancing I’ve ever seen.